Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-transaction-fees.md

 Several resources in a blockchain network are limited, for example, storage and computation.
 Transaction fees prevent individual users from consuming too many resources.
 AXIASolar uses a weight-based fee model as opposed to a gas-metering model.
 As such, fees are charged prior to transaction execution; once the fee is paid, nodes will execute the transaction.

-[Web3 Foundation Research](https://research.web3.foundation/en/latest/axiasolar/Token%20Economics.html) designed the AXIASolar fee system with the following objectives:
+[AXIACoin Foundation Research](https://research.axiacoin.org/en/latest/axiasolar/Token%20Economics.html) designed the AXIASolar fee system with the following objectives:

 - Each Relay Chain block should be processed efficiently to avoid delays in block production.
 - The growth rate of the Relay Chain should be bounded.